 Cons

-Can feel warmer than lighter trail helmets on long climbs
+Can feel warm compared with lighter trail lids on slower climbs

 Specifications